collinator00/MyUni-Project/README.md

 4. Objectives
 Specific, measurable goals that the project aims to achieve.
-	•	Objective 1: [Describe the first objective]
+	•	Objective 1: The app should have a simple design.
-	•	Objective 2: [Describe the second objective]
+	•	Objective 2: The app should be informative to students about their university
-	•	Objective 3: [Describe any additional objectives]
+	•	Objective 3: The users should have a unique experience(customizable)

 5. Scope
 Define what is included and excluded in the project.
 	•	In Scope:
-	•	[List features, functions, and tasks included in the project]
+	•	Authentication method, post creation, news feed, comments and likes, group and communities, privacy settings. geolocation method
 	•	Out of Scope:
-	•	[List features, functions, and tasks not included in the project]
+	•	messaging, notifications, calendar integration.

 6. Deliverables
 Key deliverables or outputs of the project.
-	•	Deliverable 1: [Describe the first deliverable]
+	•	Deliverable 1: user authentication
-	•	Deliverable 2: [Describe the second deliverable]
+	•	Deliverable 2: unique user feed
-	•	Deliverable 3: [Describe any additional deliverables]
+	•	Deliverable 3: post creation

 7. Stakeholders
 List all key stakeholders involved in the project, including their roles and responsibilities.
-	•	Stakeholder 1: [Name, Role, Responsibilities]
+	•	Stakeholder 1: Isaiah
 	•	Stakeholder 2: [Name, Role, Responsibilities]
 	•	Stakeholder 3: [Name, Role, Responsibilities]

 8. Project Requirements
 High-level requirements that the project must meet.
-	•	Requirement 1: [Describe the first requirement]
+	•	Requirement 1: Personalized Feed
 	•	Requirement 2: [Describe the second requirement]
 	•	Requirement 3: [Describe any additional requirements]